-- Competitive Sealed Bidding (Section 3-102) and (2) Competitive Sealed Proposals (Section 3-103). - Section 3-102 Competitive Sealed Bidding. - (1) All government procurement shall be awarded by competitive sealed bidding under this section, except as provided in: - (a) Section 3-103 (Competitive Sealed Proposals): - (b) Section 3-105 (Small Purchases): - (c) Section 3-106 (Sole Source Procurement): - (d) Section 3-107 (Emergency Procurement): - (e) Section 3-108 (Expedited Purchasing in Special Circumstances): - (f) Section 4-102 (Architect-Engineer Services): and - (g) Section 4-103 (Competitive Selection Procedures for Professional Services) - (1)(2) Invitation for Bids.
-An invitation for bids shall be issued and shall include at the minimum: - (a) an invitation for bids number; - (b) date of issuance;
+Section 3-102 Competitive Sealed Bidding.

-- (c) name, address and location of issuing office; - (d) specific location where bids must be submitted; - (e) date, hour and place of bid opening; - (f) a purchase description in sufficient detail to permit full and open competition and allow bidders to properly respond; - (g) quantity to be furnished; - (h) time, place and method of delivery or performance requirements; - (i) essential contractual terms and conditions; and - (j) any bonding requirements.
+- (1) All Government procurement shall be awarded by competitive sealed bidding under this section, except as provided in: - (a) Section 3-103 (Competitive Sealed Proposals); - (b) Section 3-105 (Small Purchases); - (c) Section 3-106 (Sole Source Procurement); - (d) Section 3-107 (Emergency Procurement); - (e) Section 3-108 (Expedited Purchasing in Special Circumstances); - (f) Section 4-102 (Architect-Engineer Services); and - (g) Section 4-103 (Competitive Selection Procedures for Professional Services) - (2) Invitation for Bids.
+An invitation for bids shall be issued and shall include at the minimum: - (a) an invitation for bids number; - (b) date of issuance; - (c) name, address and location of issuing office; - (d) specific location where bids must be submitted; - (e) date, hour and place of bid opening; - (f) a purchase description in sufficient detail to permit full and open competition and allow bidders to properly respond; - (g) quantity to be furnished; - (h) time, place and method of delivery or performance requirements; - (i) essential contractual terms and conditions; and - (j) any bonding requirements.

-Purchase descriptions of construction goods and services shall outline to the greatest degree practicable the specific services the contractor is expected to perform or deliver.
-An adequate purchase description shall set forth the essential physical and functional characteristics of the materials or services necessary to express the Government's minimum requirements.
+Purchase descriptions of construction, goods, or services shall detail to the greatest extent practicable the specific requirements the contractor is expected to perform or deliver.
+An adequate purchase description shall adequately set forth the essential physical and functional characteristics of the construction, goods, or services necessary to fulfil the Government's minimum requirements.

-- (2) Public Notice.
-Adequate public notice of the Invitation for Bids shall be given a reasonable time prior to the date set forth for the opening of bids.
-Publications of notice in a newspaper of general circulation in the Commonwealth once in each week over a period of thirty (30) calendar days shall be deemed to be adequate notice.
-For those islands within the Commonwealth where there are no newspapers of general circulation, the posting of invitations to bid and requests for proposals in public places designated by the P&S Director shall be deemed adequate notice. - (3) Bidding time.
-A bidding time of at least thirty (30) calendar days shall be provided, unless the P&S Director determines a shorter period is reasonable and necessary. - (3) Application for brand name descriptions.
+(3) Application for brand name descriptions.
 An acquisition that uses a brand name description or other purchase description to specify a particular brand name, product, or feature of a product peculiar to one manufacturer is not normally allowed regardless of the number of sources solicited.
 It shall be allowed only when justified and approved in accordance with the procedures on justifying sole-source procurement.
 Specifically, the justification shall indicate that the use of such descriptions in the acquisition is essential to the Government's requirements, thereby precluding consideration of a product manufactured by another company.
-Brand-name or equal, descriptions, and other purchase descriptions that permit prospective contractors to offer products other than those specifically referenced by brand name, provide for full and open competition and do not require justifications and approvals to support their use.
+"Brand-name or equal" descriptions, and other purchase descriptions that permit prospective contractors to offer products other than those specifically referenced by brand name, provide for full and open competition and do not require justifications and approvals to support their use.